ijklim/doc/topics/troubleshoot-laravel.md

 ## Error '419 | Page Expired' during login (possible solutions)

-* *Important* Set `.env::SESSION_DOMAIN=dev-admin.askthelawyers.com`, domain must be the same as the actual domain showing the login page
+* *Important* Set `.env::SESSION_DOMAIN` and `.env::APP_URL`, domain must be the same as the actual domain showing the login page

+  * e.g. `SESSION_DOMAIN=dev-admin.askthelawyers.com`

 * To verify whether session is behaving normally, `_token` in Debugbar Session tab should remain the same with page refresh

-* Quite likely exception is also thrown 'CSRF token mismatch.'
+* Cause: Quite likely exception is also thrown 'CSRF token mismatch.'

 * Checking request header, 'x-xsrf-token' header should be sent